dfo-gulf-science/CADI/cheatsheets/linux/cadi_linux.md

 ### DISCLAIMER

 - **THIS DRIVE IS NOT BACKED UP**
-- Please ensure that all files placed in this location are backed up else where." > /home/$USER/my_hot_storage/README.md
+- Please ensure that all files placed in this location are backed up else where." | sudo tee -a /home/$USER/my_hot_storage/README.md

 # Create the smb credential file, if not already present
 touch "$USER_HOME/.smbcredentials"